chenjian158978/chenjian.github.io/_posts/2016-12-08-Deploy K8s by Kubeadm on Linux.md

 ---
 layout:     post
-title:      "Deploy K8s by Kebeadm on Linux"
+title:      "Deploy K8s by Kubeadm on Linux"
 subtitle:   "There were they in great fear: for God is in the generation of the righteous.
 Psa 14:5"
 date:       Thu, Dec 8 2016 17:55:56 GMT+8
 author:     "ChenJian"
-header-img: "img/in-post/Deploy-K8s-by-Kebeadm-on-Linux/head_blog.jpg"
+header-img: "img/in-post/Deploy-K8s-by-Kubeadm-on-Linux/head_blog.jpg"
+catalog:     true
 tags:
     - 工作
     - kubernetes